-For information on these services, please contact us via telephone, email us, or use our website: www.woodward.com.
+For information on these services, please contact us via telephone, email us, or use our website and reference www.woodward.com/support, and then Customer Support.

 How to Contact Woodward

 For assistance, call one of the following Woodward facilities to obtain the address and phone number of the facility nearest your location where you will be able to get information and service.